cogent3/cogent3/tests/test_util/test_table.rst

      DogFaced           root    4.0000    1.0000    3.0000    6.0000
     ----------------------------------------------------------------

 You can iterate over the table one row at a time and slice the rows.
-We illustrate this slicing a single column,
+We illustrate this for slicing a single column,

 .. doctest::